 Hepatitis C is a viral infection that can lead to inflammation and damage to the liver.
 Individuals who are at risk of getting this type of viral hepatitis include those who:

-- engage in sex without a condom or other barrier method
+- have sex without a condom or other barrier method

 Hepatitis B is another viral form of hepatitis, but it tends to be less common in the United States and